MeningitisSkip to the navigation

 - Listeria monocytogenes.
 This type of meningitis occurs most often in newborns and in older adults.

-- Haemophilus influenzae.
+- Haemophilus influenzae type b.
 This type of meningitis occurs in both children and adults.
 It usually happens after an upper respiratory infection, such as a sinus infection.